rakauchuk/vagrant-cluster/README.md

 # vagrant-cluster

 Installs a cluster of master node and slave nodes for RHEL/CentOS.
+Configure as many servers as you want

 # Requirements
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)